 1.1 We aim to provide pupils with comprehensive training for a career at the Bar, to enable them to make a valued contribution both to the firm and to the legal profession.
 Pupillage encompasses our general policies and training requirements whilst covering those aspects of training which are unique to the Bar.
-The Bar Standards Board Handbook which includes the Code of Conduct provide a valuable framework within which our policy is interpreted.
+The Bar Standards Board Handbook, which includes Code Guidance, provide a valuable framework within which our policy is interpreted.

 1.2 Pupils are exposed to work across predominantly education, health, insurance litigation and regulatory sectors of the business, but are able where the opportunity presents itself to also experience working within other departments of the firm.